netease-im/camellia/update.md

 * CamelliaRedisTemplate support get original Jedis
 * RedisProxyJedisPool support sid-car mode, if setting true, RedisProxyJedisPool will use sid-car-proxy first
 * camellia-redis-proxy console support http api(default http://127.0.0.1:16379/monitor) to get metrics（tps、rt、slow command、hot key、big key、hot key cache）
+* provide camellia-spring-redis-zk-discovery-spring-boot-starter，so you can use proxy in discovery way easily when your client is SpringRedisTemplate

 ### update
 * update CommandInterceptor define

 ### fix
 * fix NPE for mget when use custom shading(from 1.0.10)
+* fix bug of redis sentinel master switch in proxy

 # 1.0.10（2020/10/16）
 ### add